- Name: Perri Shakes Drayton

 2012 got off to the perfect possible start when Perri again impressively anchored home the women’s 4x400m relay team at the World Indoor Championships in Istanbul, holding off a late surge from 400m specialist Sanya Richards Ross and dip across the line in spectacular fashion to claim the title.
 A fantastic start to the year continued as she again won the National Championships which cemented her standing as the country’s leading 400m hurdler and was named in squad for Team GB for London 2012.
 2 weeks prior to the Olympics, at the Crystal Palace Diamond League, Perri put in a world class performance, destroying a hugely competitive field to register a new PB of 53.77s, the second fastest time in the world that year and the second fastest time ever recorded by a Brit.
 In high spirits, Perri was again to be on the receiving end of hard luck as she cruelly picked up an injury during the warm-up for her semi-final which hampered her performance and narrowly missed a place in the final of London 2012 after initially qualifying but an appeal against a disqualification from another athlete was successful which resulted in Perri missing out on a place in the final as she had the 9th fastest time.

 Not making the final was a blow but Perri bounced back in 2013 in spectacular fashion to claim 2 gold medals at the European Indoor Championships in the 400m and 4x400m relay and also race to her 5th National title and claim a new Championship record in the process.
 After running a PB of 53.67 at the London Anniversary Games and firmly established as one of the athletes to beat having beaten the Olympic 400mh champion in every race in 2013, Perri headed to Moscow for the IAAF World Championships full of confidence and qualified for the final by winning both her heat and semi-final with two of the fastest times at the event.
 However, her first senior outdoor final was ended in heart-breaking fashion as she suffered knee ligament damage on the first hurdle which dashed her medal hopes and caused her to finish a valiant seventh when looking certain for at least a silver medal.
-Perri is in the recovery stages of her operation as the focus remains on becoming Commonwealth and European champion next year, World Champion the following and Olympic Champion in 2016.
+Perri is now focused on becoming Commonwealth and European champion this year, World Champion next year and Olympic Champion in 2016.
 The athletics world is at the very talented feet of the “beast from the east”.